Prince George man accused of pretending to be police officer charged | CBC News

 Police say Chevy Tahoe outfitted with blue and red flashing lights

-A 29 year-old B.C. man has been arrested and charged with two counts of personating a police officer.
+A 29-year-old B.C. man has been arrested and charged after impersonating a police officer.

 Prince George RCMP say a member of the public contacted them to say they had been approached on Friday, just after 10 p.m., by a man pretending to be a police officer.